 The First Ever Paget's Awareness Day!

-The Paget’s Association has declared the 11th January to be Paget’s Awareness Day.
+The Paget’s Association has declared the 11th January to be International Paget’s Awareness Day.
 Next January will, therefore, see the first ever Paget’s Day to raise the profile of Paget’s disease, both throughout the UK and internationally.
 We would like all of our members to get involved.
 There are many ways that you can help raise awareness and you will find a few ideas on the next page.

 Official Launch of the Paget’s Patient Passport

 The Paget’s Association will also be launching the Paget’s Patient’s Passport (details will be in our November Newsletter).
 This is a patient held record of your condition, which you can take to all your medical appointments as it will detail how Paget’s disease affects you and any treatment you have received.

 The Paget’s Association is delighted that a new patient-centred clinical Guideline has been developed to provide recommendations for the diagnosis and management of Paget’s Disease of Bone in adults.
 It provides direction to professionals, giving them a base on which to make decisions, and facilitates discussion with patients.
 Written by specialists in the field of Paget’s, the Guideline has now been endorsed by other experts.
 It has now been submitted for publication and we will provide full details on this website, when they are available.
 Because we want the Guideline to be used by every single doctor who sees a patient with Paget’s disease, we will be promoting the Guideline on Paget’s Day.